gleeds/apcupsd-monitor/README.md

 # apcupsd-monitor
-Docker container to expose apcupsd data for use by Prometheus/Grafana
+Docker container to expose [apcupsd](http://www.apcupsd.org/) data for use by Prometheus/Grafana

 Connects to APC UPS devices via a USB and exposes data for consumption by Prometheus.
 I use this on a Raspberry Pi to add my UPS data to [InternetPi](https://github.com/geerlingguy/internet-pi).

+This project makes use of [apcupsd_exporter](https://github.com/mdlayher/apcupsd_exporter) to expose apcupsd's metrics over HTTP in a form Prometheus can easily consume.

 # Configuration
 Edit `apcupsd.conf` as you see fit, particuarly if you prefer to use an Ethernet connected APC UPS device.
 You must rebuild